alexmaraval/bignum/README.md

 # bignum
-c++ implementation of mathematical operations with any size of number
+c++ implementation of mathematical operations with very large numbers (any size actually) the main purpose is to train myself at templates and polymorphism